amitxv/PC-Tuning/docs/post-install.md

     - Disable everything in **Settings -> System -> Notifications and actions**

+    - Disable all permissions in **Settings -> Privacy**.
+Allow microphone access if desired

 ## Remove Bloatware Natively

 - Although nothing should appear, as a precautionary measure check and uninstall any bloatware that exists in win + r, **appwiz.cpl**